-Your mower may not start after leaving it in the rain because water may have gotten into the engine oil, fuel system, and electrical components like the ignition switch, safety switches, and spark plug boot.
+Your mower won’t start after leaving it in the rain because water may have gotten into the engine oil, fuel system, and electrical components like the ignition switch, safety switches, and spark plug boot.

 It’s best not to let your mower sit outside in heavy or consistent rain.
 Your lawn mower can be used in light rain but you may not get the cut you want.

 Mowing wet grass can cause the grass to clump and create buildup in the mower deck.
 This will not give you a nice cut.
 Running your mower through wet grass will make your tire tracks more pronounced.